 Interpreters in the medical field must have a thorough knowledge of medical terminology in both languages.
 They must have cultural awareness and advocate for patients when necessary.
-They are expected to adhere to a national code of ethics for interpreters in health care, as well as abide by all federal legislation and policies in regard to patient care.
+They're expected to adhere to a national code of ethics for interpreters in health care and to national standards of practice for interpreters in health care.

-Medical interpreters work in all specialty areas, and they work across a wide range of specialties as well as medical facilities including hospitals, rehabilitation facilities, and mental health clinics.
+Medical interpreters work in all specialty areas, and they work across a wide range of medical facilities including hospitals, rehabilitation facilities, and mental health clinics.

-On-site interpreting: Interpreters are physically present at the location of the assignment and are therefore able to both see and hear the parties they interpret for.
+- On-Site Interpreting: Interpreters are physically present at the location of the assignment and are therefore able to both see and hear the parties they interpret for.
 To learn what it's like working as an on-site freelance medical interpreter, click here.

 You must demonstrate proficiency in your language pair.
 To qualify for a medical interpreting training course, you must demonstrate native or near native-level proficiency in both English and a second language.

 Accredited medical interpreter training programs will request evidence of your proficiency in both languages as part of their initial screening process.

 Some training programs are more widely recognized.
-It's important to be aware that some training programs may be more widely accepted by some agencies and medical facilities than others.
+It's important to be aware that some medical interpreter training programs may be more widely accepted by some agencies and medical facilities than others.

-For example, in Colorado, many agencies and medical facilities prefer to hire interpreters with the Bridging the Gap training.
-Find a training program that's well respected in your area and make sure it's accredited by the National Commission for Certifying Agencies (NCAA).
+For example, in Colorado, many language agencies and medical facilities prefer to hire interpreters with the Bridging the Gap training.

-Please note that the certificate you receive for successfully completing a medical interpreter training program is not the same as being certified as a medical interpreter (which is addressed in the next section: Requirement #3).
+It's important to note that receiving a certificate for successfully completing a medical interpreter training program is not the same as becoming a certified medical interpreter (CMI).
 They are two different credentials.

 Once you've completed an accredited medical interpreter training program, you qualify for national certification.

-Although many agencies and medical facilities do hire interpreters without national certification, an increasing number of them are raising the bar and requiring that their interpreters—both in-house and independent contractors—be certified.
+Although many language agencies and medical facilities do hire interpreters without national certification, an increasing number of them are raising the bar and requiring that their interpreters—both in-house and independent contractors—be certified.

-Obtaining certification is a way to distinguish yourself from other medical interpreters and can give you a significant edge in getting hired by agencies and hospitals.
+Obtaining certification is a way to distinguish yourself from other medical interpreters and can give you an edge in getting hired by language companies and medical facilities.
 To become a certified medical interpreter (CMI) you must pass specific national certification exams.

-There are currently three avenues through which you can become a CMI:
+There are currently three ways to become a CMI:

-(1) National Board of Certification for Medical Interpreters (NBCMI) This exam has both a written and an oral component and offers certification in six languages: Spanish, Cantonese, Mandarin, Russian, Korean, and Vietnamese.
+1. National Board of Certification for Medical Interpreters (NBCMI) The NBCMI exam has both a written and an oral component and offers certification in six languages: Spanish, Cantonese, Mandarin, Russian, Korean, and Vietnamese.
 NBCMI currently offers online proctoring which enables you to take both the written and the oral exam either at an on-site location or from home.